Use these tried-and-true strategies to help your child learn to love fruits and veggies.

 4. Encourage curiosity.

 Eating fruits and vegetables can lead you into a world cultures lesson.
 Bring home new produce that your child has never seen before.
 Where does a jicama come from?
-What season do kumquats ripen?
+In what season do kumquats ripen?
 How did an ugli fruit get its name?
 With the help of our friend Google, you can use fruits and vegetables to inspire your family’s intellectual curiosity.

 5. Take the ABC Challenge.